 (Note: see current booking availability on our Sponsor page)

 Rather than running a bunch of distracting and generic ads, we’re trying a different model: publishers or authors can sponsor the site for the week, and in return we’ll publish an excerpt from (and link to purchase) their book with prominent placement on every page of The Seattle Review of Books.
 We’ll also highlight the sponsor in our Notes section.
 Sponsorships can be tied to readings or other events.
 They’re great exposure both for the indie author, and for book publicists looking for new ways to reach avid readers.

 We can guarantee that your writing will land in front of dedicated book-lovers: people who value beautiful writing and distinctive voices.
 Rates are very affordable.
 There's more information on our How To Sponsor page.

 We don't have a full-fledged calendar (for now), but we publish recommendations every week for the best-looking readings and highlight an event of the week.

 Our typefaces — Seravek for the body copy, and Anchor for the headlines — were generously provided by the Process Type Foundry for use on our site.

 We picked Anchor because its elegant tight tracking and rounded corners gave a stalwart but non-stuffy feel to the page.
-It condensed nicely for long book (and post titles), but is very legible, and works with aplomb at any size you want it.
+It condensed nicely for long book (and post titles) but is very legible, and works with grace at any size you want it.

-Seravek is just a lovely face to read long texts.
+Seravek is just a lovely face for reading long text.
 It sets like a dream, scales beautifully, and infuses the text with a nice energy.
 To our eyes, it feels both modern and classic.